DanailMinchev/awesome-payload/readme.md

 <p>
 Payload is a free and open-source fullstack Next.js framework and headless CMS aimed sharply at providing the best, developer-first experience possible to build out APIs and admin UI.<br />
-Payload is Next.js native which is installed directly into your Next.js app.
+Payload is natively integrated with Next.js and is installed directly into your Next.js app.
 </p>

 ## Contents